 Triple checking spelling and dates, designing back and forth with a printer or invitation designer, looking for little details to enhance your invitation and stand apart, all of this takes time.
 To get the look you really want, give yourselves a few months to plan and not rush through this process.

-8. DON’T forget about your. wedding website. (and do have fun with it!)
+8. DON’T forget about your wedding website.

 We loved creating our wedding website, reliving stories, sharing photos of our wedding party and engagement and it saved us a lot of time when guests asked us questions—we simply referred them to the site instead.